Our 16 Root Beer Blind Taste Test Crowned A Surprise Winner

 Bottom Line:

 I confused the mellowness here for a more stylized brand.
 My bad.
 That said, I thought this would rank much higher.
 It just came off as flat.
-It was the only two liter I bought, so maybe it was stale, but I opened it just for this tasting and you can see the lack of bubbles.
+It was the only two-liter I bought, so maybe it was stale, but I opened it just for this tasting and you can see the lack of bubbles.
 Ultimately, if you want A&W, get it from the drive-thru.

 8. VIRGIL’S (Taste 4)